kaltura/DeveloperPortalDocs/documentation/VPaaS-API-Getting-Started/Kaltura_API_Authentication_and_Security.md

 ## Authentication and Security

-To establish communication with the Kaltura servers, a client app must have a secret (one of 2 types) coupled with a unique account ID and a set of permissions.
+To establish communication with the Kaltura servers, the client application must have a secret (one of 2 types) coupled with a unique account ID and a set of permissions.
 A valid Kaltura Session (aka KS) is required to interact with the Kaltura API; displaying content, upload media, delete, update or list.
 The KS expiry can be set at session initiation to range from 1 second to 10 years.